FILMUSIC Festival – Exploring Music and Culture Through Film

 Thursday, June 23, 2016

-6:30PM Opening reception with live music in the Film Center Lobby
+6:30PM – Opening reception in the Film Center Lobby

 7:30PM – VARIETÉ directed by Ewald Andre Dupont

-Special Guests – Berklee College of Music’s Silent Film Orchestra performs live to this revered 1926 silent film
+Special Guests – Berklee College of Music’s Silent Film Orchestra performs live-to-picture to this revered 1926 silent film

 Friday, June 24, 2016